philipmendels/use-flexible-undo/stories/reducer/reducer-and-use-state-intro.md

-### useBoundUnducer and useState - Example
+### combining useReducer and useState - Example

-In this example we use both useState and useReducer (wrapped by useBoundUnducer).
+In this example we use both useState (for "amount") and useReducer (for "count").